credmark/credmark-models-py/README.md

 ## Model Class

 Credmark uses a simple base class called ‘Model’ class to set up a model.
-The actual code can be found [here](https://github.com/credmark/credmark-model-framework-py/blob/main/credmark/model/base.py).
+The actual code can be found [here](https://github.com/credmark/credmark-model-framework-py/blob/main/credmark/cmf/model/__init__.py).

-All Models should import this class `import credmark.model` and can override the run() method.
+All Models should import this class `import credmark.cmf.model` and can override the run() method.
 See examples [here](https://github.com/credmark/credmark-models-py/tree/main/models/examples).

-The `@credmark.model.describe()` decorator provides a simple interface to define the model properties such as slug, version, display_name, description, developer, input, output etc so that it can be used easily by consumers and other models.
+The `@Model.describe()` decorator provides a simple interface to define the model properties such as slug, version, display_name, description, developer, input, output etc so that it can be used easily by consumers and other models.

 If description is not specified, the `__doc__` string of the model's class is used for the model description.